 Company law (as applied by The Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008) requires the members to prepare financial statements for each financial year.
-Under those regulations the members have elected to prepare the Partnership's financial statements in accordance with International Accounting Standards ("IAS") in conformity with the requirements of the Companies Act 2006, as applied to limited liability partnerships, and with applicable laws and regulations in United Kingdom.
+Under those regulations the members have elected to prepare the Partnership's financial statements in accordance with UK adopted International Accounting Standards ("IAS") as applied to limited liability partnerships, and with applicable laws and regulations in United Kingdom.